didarmurad2019/Course-Title-Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/Python for Kids/README.md

 <br>
 Keywords and Variables🗝️
 <br>
-A variable is like a box that stores a value.
+A variable is like a box that stores a value/information.

 ![image alt](https://github.com/didarmurad2019/Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/blob/main/Images/variable.PNG)
 <br>